 Yoga not enjoined by Scriptures

-Some teachers take the pleasure of teasing their students, or tormenting them (to be more accurate), when they are holding this pose, by elongating the count when the count reaches nine, when the students would already be huffing and puffing and beginning to hold their breath.
+Some teachers take the pleasure of teasing (or tormenting) their students, when they are holding this pose, by elongating the count when the count reaches nine, when the students would already be huffing and puffing and beginning to hold their breath.
 Does this sound familiar ..,7,8,9,9½,9¾,......,(and finally after a long pause) 10 ?

 Jokes and teasing aside, forms of yoga like bikram yoga, hot yoga, power yoga and ashtanga yoga are sometimes taught and practiced in ways that are "un-yogic".
 The insidious aspect about some of these schools of yoga is that it is taught by some teachers under the cloak of ancient tradition, out of complete ignorance of the many scriptural aspects of yoga.
 The Vasanas (literally means smell or metaphorically the energy exuded) of this kind of harsh practice attracts similar minded people who are willing to go to great lengths to punish their bodies (and that of their students once they become teachers) and sculpt muscles.